-Decaffeinated coffee, or “decaf,” is similar in taste and appearance to regular coffee but contains very little caffeine.
-There is no evidence to suggest that drinking decaf is bad for a person’s health, and it may even share some of the health benefits of regular coffee.
+Decaffeinated coffee, or “decaf,” contains very little caffeine, but it is not 100% caffeine free.
+There is no evidence to suggest that drinking decaf is bad for a person’s health.
+It may share some of the health benefits of regular coffee.

 In this article, we explore the differences between decaf and regular coffee and whether drinking decaf is bad for a person’s health.